-Best of all, is that it’s a short drive from the best attractions in the Swan Valley.
+Best of all Bells Rapids is a short drive from the best attractions in the Swan Valley.
 For me this means that the walk trails provide a perfect way to build up an appetite for an indulgent winery lunch later on.

 For dog owners, Bells Rapids comes with the extra bonus that dogs are permitted.
-Your four-dogged bestie will have just as much fun as you exploring this beautiful area.
+Your four-dogged friends will have just as much fun as you exploring this beautiful area.